-- A-76.
+- A-77.
+ASA supports the routing and construction of pipelines to fully utilize North American Energy Resources.
+Routing can, and should be done in a safe and environmentally sustainable way.
+(2015) - A-78.
 ASA supports inclusion of an Energy Title in the Farm Bill that includes specific authorization and funding for the Bioenergy Program for Advanced Biofuels, the Bio-based Market Program and the Biodiesel Education Program to support and promote the development and use of bio-based products.
-(2018) - A-77.
+(2018) - A-79.
 ASA asks Congress to allocate funding for and require electrical providers to properly harden the U.S. electrical grid.
-(2018) - A-78.
+(2018) - A-80.
 ASA asks Congress to allocate funding for and encourage electrical providers to expand 3-phase power grid into rural areas.
 (2019)